johanix/draft-berra-dnsop-opt-state/draft-berra-dnsop-opt-state-00.md

 --- abstract

-This document introduces the Transaction State (TS) EDNS(0) option code to enable the exchange of state information between DNS entities via the DNS protocol.
-The TS option allows DNS clients and servers to include transaction-specific state data in both queries and responses, overcoming limitations of existing mechanisms like Extended DNS Errors (EDE) which are constrained to error responses and human-readable text.
-By utilizing the TS option, DNS entities can communicate operational states essential for coordination in scenarios such as synchronization of SIG(0) key states between child and parent server, and state synchronization between signers in distributed multi-signer DNSSEC configurations.
+This document introduces two new EDNS(0) option codes, State and SetState, to enable the exchange and update of state information between DNS entities via the DNS protocol.

-This mechanism enhances the efficiency and reliability of DNS operations requiring mutual state awareness between parties.
+By utilizing the two new EDNS(0) option codes, DNS entities can communicate operational states essential for coordination in scenarios such as synchronization of SIG(0) key states between child and parent server, and state synchronization between signers in distributed multi-signer DNSSEC configurations.

 This document proposes such a mechanism.